samyak-tecblic/try-git-actions/readme.md

-### This repo is just for testing purose related to git actions
+### This repo is just for testing purpose related to git actions

 - Created staging and develop branch
 ```python